accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 - WCAG 2.1: [1.4.1 Use of colour (A)](https://www.w3.org/Translations/WCAG21-fr/#use-of-color), [2.4.7 Visibility of focus (AA)](https://www.w3.org/Translations/WCAG21-fr/#when-focused)
 - EN 301 549 V3.2.1 (2021-03): *11.1.4.1 Use of Colour*, *11.2.4.7 Focus Visible*, *11.7 User preferences*.

-#### [Criterion 8.6](#crit-8-6) [A] In each screen, information must not be conveyed solely by [shape, size or location](glossaire.md#indication-conveyed-by-shape,-size-or-location).
+#### [Criterion 8.6](#crit-8-6) [A] In each screen, information must not be conveyed solely by [shape, size or location](glossaire.md#indication-conveyed-by-shape-size-or-location).
 Is this rule respected? {id="crit-8-6"}

-This applies to words or sets of words, text, information-conveying graphic elements and time-based media.
+This applies to words or sets of words, text, graphic element conveying informations and time-based media.

 ##### Evaluation methodology {class="disclosure methodo"}